FiestaLake/FiestaLake/README.md

 ## Info / Hobby
 * A Korean student who are pretty ordinary.
 * I live in South Korea.
-Don't ask me if you are from North Korea.
+Not North.
 * I like playing with Operating Systems, Bots, and other pretty projects!
 * Using Gnome with Arch Linux mainly.